Garrett Thiessen - Chair

 Patty is a native of Vancouver, married for fifty-one years, mother of three and grandmother to fourteen.
 For the past five years, she has served as President of the Vancouver Chapter of Legatus International.
 She is an interior designer with a love of textiles, grandkids, and creatively providing safe spaces where people can thrive.

 The timing was right for me to join the Sanctuary Board.
 As I considered it, I realized that I personally have been negatively impacted during my life in the Church with the lack of empathy and understanding around mental illness.
 I believe the time is now for Sanctuary.
 It is the ideal vehicle for God to infuse compassion, love, and healing into the communities of His people.
 I am excited to be part of such a dynamic, passionate group who are committed to strategically transforming our world.

 John is a former tech CEO who now provides mentoring to tech and for-purpose based founders all over the planet.
-BCIT (telecom eng.), SFU (exec management) and UBC/Sauder (finance and strategic management) were the education sources along the way.
-Career roles ranged from engineer to CEO in companies ranging from startups to Fortune 100 companies (in Canada, the US and Israel).
-The most impactful events in John’s life read this way: meeting Jesus at 42 years old, marrying Maureen, celebrating the birth of 3 children, and finding two mentors (Harry from Harvard and Rene from Hertz Rental Car and the Jim Pattison Group).
+BCIT (telecom engineering), SFU (executive management) and UBC/Sauder (finance and strategic management) were the education sources along the way.
+Career roles ranged from engineer to CEO in companies ranging from startups to Fortune 100 companies (in Canada, the US, and Israel).
+The most impactful events in John’s life read this way: meeting Jesus at forty-two years old, marrying Maureen, celebrating the birth of three children, and finding two mentors (Harry from Harvard and Rene from Hertz Rental Car and the Jim Pattison Group).
 He has been blessed to support amazing organizations such as A Rocha Canada, Poco Foundation, ACETECH (tech CEO association), and now Sanctuary Mental Health.